jmpsec/osctrl-docs/content/usage/osctrl-cli/user/_index.md

    osctrl-cli user edit [command options] [arguments...]

 OPTIONS:
-   --username value, -u value  User to be edited --password value, -p value  New password to be used --fullname value, -n value  Full name to be used --admin, -a                 Make this user an admin --non-admin, -d             Make this user an non-admin
+   --username value, -u value     User to be edited --password value, -p value     New password to be used --email value, -e value        Email to be used --fullname value, -n value     Full name to be used --admin, -a                    Make this user an admin --non-admin, -d                Make this user an non-admin --environment value, -E value  Default environment for this user
 ```

 #### Delete user